Eshlyn greets you

 Xolob stood up on the counter before practically roaring, “THIEVES!
 Thieves in my shop!”
 A gesture that easily yanked what little attention could be gathered from outside.

-At the same time, as if Xolob’s words were a battle cry, the elf, still holding the thug's wrist, drew the blade from his back, and in a one quick motion, chopped the recruit’s hand completely off.
+At the same time, as if Xolob’s words were a battle cry, the elf, still holding the thug's wrist, drew the sword from his back, and in one quick motion, chopped the recruit’s hand completely off.

-Holy shit!
+What in the fuck?
 I reeled.
-Could have at least tried wrestling the guy off first!
+Could have at least tried wrestling the guy off first.
+Holy shit.

-I repeated the phrase to myself as the elf continued the deadly brawl against the many recruits.
-For a moment or two, I just watched.
-Neither party was making any ground, but I could tell there were just too many blades for the elf to keep track of.
+I couldn’t help but watch the fight, stepping away slowly.
+I didn’t want to be here when the Watch came.
+Still, my eyes kept drifting back.
+I wasn’t sure why, but some idiotic part of me wanted to help the guy.
+Don't get involved.
+I repeated to myself as the elf continued brawling against the many recruits.
+For a moment or two, I just stared.
+Neither party was gaining any ground, but I could tell there were too many blades for the elf to keep track of.
 He’d slip up soon, no doubt about it.
-Then I caught sight of what would be the elf’s undoing.
+Then I caught sight of what would be his undoing.
 One of the recruits had stepped back from the fray, putting the sword away to draw a bow from off their back.

 Dammit all…

-They closed the gap quickly as I unbuckled one of my daggers and met the first one head-on.
+They closed the gap quickly as I unbuckled my daggers and met the first one head-on.
 He took the opportunity to swing as I closed in, blade aimed for my neck, but I ducked low.
 His thick sword reverberated off the hardwood of the adjacent shelf before I caught his wrist and slammed my knee into his gut.
 He buckled on impact, doubling over, and I knew I couldn’t waste the opening.
+Not if I wanted to get out of this alive.

 He slumped over in a pool of blood as a quick, clean slash from my dagger opened his throat.
-I’d never been in such close proximity to a kill before.
-Holy shit, did I just murder someone!?
+Holy shit.
 That was self-defense… Right?
 The taste of bile rose in my throat, but adrenaline continued its assault.

 A shadow flickered in my vision before I could fully comprehend what had just happened.
 Instinctively, I met the oncoming blade with my own, just barely avoiding another swing meant to take my head off.

-The last one stood a bit further away, already closing in on the back door.
-He hesitated, propping up the now one-handed thief on his right and the recruit I had shot with an arrow on the left.
-I felt the recruits' confidence shatter as he took in the bodies at our feet.
+The last one stood a bit further away, already moving for the back door, propping up the now one-handed thief on his right and the recruit I had shot with an arrow on his left.
+I felt their confidence shatter as he took in the bodies at our feet and met our eyes for barely a second.

-“Cowards!” the elf exclaimed.
-As if this were some sporting event.
+“Cowards!”
+The elf exclaimed, as if this were some sanctioned deathmatch.

 Slick bastards.

-Me and the dark-haired elf stood mere inches apart when I met his gaze for the first time.
-His piercing light-blue eyes stared back at me.
-We both lingered there, mesmerized somehow.
-His eyes burned cold, breath steady.
-I could swear I saw something buried deep in those eyes of his.
+The dark-haired elf and I stood mere inches apart when I met his gaze for the first time.
+His piercing light-blue eyes stared back at me, and for a moment we both lingered there, mesmerized somehow.

 Once more, his icy blue eyes snapped to mine.
 “The hell is your problem!?” he growled.

 He didn’t answer right away, but his jaw ticked, nostrils flaring.
-I could feel his pulse beneath my palm… steady and strong.
+I could feel his pulse beneath my palm.
 For whatever reason, he wasn’t fighting me, not really.
-So eventually, his breathing slowed.
-Not by much.
-But enough for me to ease off him.
+So eventually, his breathing slowed, and I eased off him.

 A deep feeling of regret slowly began to set in, tinged with clarity.
-Gods, why did I have to shove myself into this guy's shitty situation? …but it was entirely too late for that line of thinking.
+Dammit, why did I have to shove myself into this guy's shitty situation? …But it was entirely too late for that line of thinking.

 He brushed himself off before rolling onto his feet and letting out a massive sigh.
 “How’d you know they were guild anyway?”

-I took at least a few deep breaths, shaking my head the whole time, before eventually responding, “...Remy… “
+Introductions?
+Seriously?
+I didn’t take it, just sucked in a few deep breaths, shaking my head the whole time, before eventually responding, “...Remy.“

 My eyes drifted to the frame of the black twine bow, now that the adrenaline was wearing off.
-I must have instinctively placed it over my torso after taking the thing from Xolob.
-I should really return it, but going back into that shop would be risky, considering The Watch could barge in any minute.
-I’d jump in the sewer if I didn’t think it was infested with guild members, so instead I started off down the alleyway.
+I must have instinctively placed it over my shoulder after taking the thing from Xolob.
+I knew I should return it, but going back into that shop would be risky, considering The Watch could barge in any minute.
+I’d jump in the sewer myself if I didn’t know it was infested with guild members, so instead I started off down the alleyway.
 “The Watch will be here soon.
 I’m ducking out while I still can.”